Error estimates for a tree structure algorithm solving finite horizon control problems: Introduction

-The paper is organized as follows.
-In Section~\ref{sec:tsa} we recall some basic facts about the time approximation of the finite horizon problem via the DP approach and we present the construction of the tree-structure related to the controlled dynamics.
-In Section~\ref{sec:eee} contains the main results, in particular a-priori error estimates for the first order approximation (an extension to high-order time approximations is presented in \cite{AFS18b}).
-A subsection is devoted to the analysis of the error for the pruning technique used to cut off the branches of the tree in order to reduce the global complexity of the algorithm.
+The paper is organized as follows: in Section~\ref{sec:tsa} we recall some basic facts about the discrete time approximation of the finite horizon problem via the DP approach and we present the construction of the tree-structure related to the controlled dynamics.
+Section~\ref{sec:eee} contains the main results, in particular a-priori error estimates for the first order approximation.
+A subsection is devoted to the analysis of the error for the pruning technique used to cut off the branches of the tree in order to reduce the global complexity of the algorithm (an extension to high-order time approximations is presented in \cite{AFS18b}).
 Some numerical tests are presented and analyzed in Section~\ref{sec:test}.
 We give our conclusions and perspectives in Section \ref{sec:con}.